Ayersville, Georgia

 Unincorporated community in Georgia, U.S.

 Ayersville is an unincorporated community in Stephens County, in the U.S. state of Georgia.
 A variant name was "Ayers".

 History

-Ayersville was named after Jeremiah and Nathaniel Ayers, pioneers who arrived c.
+Ayersville was named after Nathaniel and his son Jeremiah Ayers, pioneers who arrived c.
 1810.
-A post office called Ayersville was established in 1874, and remained in operation until 1955.
+Nathaniel Ayers was the son of Moses & Abigail Ayers.
+The post office called Ayersville was established in 1874, and remained in operation until 1955.
 In 1900, the community had 79 inhabitants.
+Nathaniel's log cabin is still there and a National land mark being the oldest house in the area.